opensafely/restoration-observatory-data-driven/README.md

 This is the code and configuration of our pre-print paper available on [MedRxiv here](https://www.medrxiv.org/content/10.1101/2021.01.06.21249352v1).
 You can sign up for the [OpenSAFELY email newsletter here](https://opensafely.org/contact/) for updates about te _NHS Services Restortion Oberservatory_ and other OpenSAFELY work.

-- Jupyter notebooks containing all grpahs are in /notebooks.
+- Jupyter notebooks containing all graphs are in [/notebooks](https://github.com/opensafely/restoration-observatory-intro-notebook/tree/master/notebooks).
 If notebooks do not load you can use https://nbviewer.jupyter.org/
-- Code dictionaries are available in /data
+- Code dictionaries are available in [/data](https://github.com/opensafely/restoration-observatory-intro-notebook/tree/master/data)

 # About the OpenSAFELY framework